 Hi!
-I’m Rebecca Lwin, a US Registered Dietitian, bootcamp trainer, and whole foods lover living in Manila, Philippines with my gorgeous husband, 3 wonderful kids, & giant Golden Retriever.
-I’m passionate about helping people eat well, and I truly believe that simple, fresh, plant-based food will make you look and feel amazing.
+I’m Rebecca Lwin, a US Registered Dietitian, nutrition coach, bootcamp trainer, and whole foods lover living in Manila, Philippines with my amazing husband, 3 wonderful kids, & giant Golden Retriever.
+I’m passionate about helping people stay healthy, and I truly believe that eating well, finding a fitness routine that you love, and living with joy are keys to a lifetime of good health.

 That’s part of the reason this blog was born.
 I hope to inspire and empower you to eat well… fresh, local, nourishing, fantastic food… no matter where you live or what challenges you face.
 Whether you are at home… or if home is across the globe, healthy eating is possible!